 Install

-Beta · access required
+Beta · signup open

 Install from PyPI

-pip install yothere
+pipx install yothere

 Optional extras